 Most family historians want to do more than simply preserve family photos and artifacts.
 We want to look into our ancestors’ eyes in old photos or read between handwritten lines in their letters and journals.
 We want to share their stories with our family.

 Cousins Kimball Clark and Cathy Gilmore created Kindex when they needed a solution for managing their grandparents’ family archive of letters, journals, photos and papers.
-Kindex web-based software, an Innovator Showdown award-winner at FamilySearch’s 2017 RootsTech conference, offers private, searchable archives for collaboration, tagging, indexing and transcribing.
+Kindex web-based software, a RootsTech Innovator Showdown award-winner at, offers private, searchable archives for collaboration, tagging, indexing and transcribing.
 A free online account allows users to start working immediately on a family archiving project and add up to 50 records.
 If you have a family tree on FamilySearch, you can add memories directly from your account.
 A $15-per-month subscription lets you catalog unlimited records in collaboration with relatives.
 A recent update lets you take the important step of designating an executor for your archive, should you ever become unable to manage it.
 Subscribers of at least one year who wish to cancel their memberships can request continued online hosting as a read-only public archive.

 The software is ideal for a transcription project such as a diary or collection of letters.
 Decoding old handwriting can be time-consuming, but inviting help from family members leverages the power of crowdsourcing.
 Just upload digitized page images, transcribe the text, and then tag the record with names, places, dates and topics addressed in the document.
 Remember that transcriptions should be an exact copy of whatever is written, but your tags serve as a consistent vocabulary that makes retrieving the record easy.
 For example, your great-grandma might have called her oldest son Bob in one letter and Junior in another, but you’ll give both letters a people tag of Robert Smith.

-Kindex uses standard archival data fields, which you can see on the FAQ page.
+Kindex uses standard archival data fields.
 You can export your archive records as an XLS (Microsoft Excel spreadsheet), CSV (comma-separated value), or a ZIP (compressed) file as a backup or to use in other software applications.
 To get started, register for a free Kindex account and explore the Getting Started and Indexing Guidelines links under How to Kindex.

 You might find it easier to just talk about a photo or artifact.
-Qroma (pronounced crow-ma), another 2017 Rootstech award-winner, automatically turns your words into captions and image file tags.
+Qroma (pronounced crow-ma), another RootsTech award-winner, automatically turns your words into captions and image file tags.